Andreas-Fagerberg/checking-in/README.md

 ## Description

 A Next.js static export page that allows a user to input their name and email in order to check in to a visitor log system.
-Connects to a Azure Function API allowing communication with a Azure SQL Database.
+Connects to an Azure Function API allowing communication with a Azure SQL Database.

 ## Getting Started